-4. Pick a song theme.
+4. Pick a song subject.

-With the students' ideas on the board, point out the theme that has the longest list of related topics and make it clear to the students which common human experiences are the most prevalent in their class.
-Use this grouping to sum up one main idea for your final song theme and erase the others.
+With the students' ideas on the board, point out the subject that has the longest list of related topics and make it clear to the students which common human experiences are the most prevalent in their class.
+Use this grouping to choose your song subject/topic.

-In the example above, summertime would be your main idea and song theme.
+In the example above, summertime would be your main idea and song subject.